Gold, gospels and knights fighting snails: An introduction to illuminated manuscripts

 But illuminated manuscripts were also created on secular topics, too.
 Visual topics, for example, herbs or astrology, were the ideal material for illuminated books, and many such manuscripts were produced.
 Illuminated texts were also created about the lives of saints or famous adventurers, particularly towards the end of the Middle Ages.

-The book of hours by the Master(s) of Zweder van Culemborg (public domain)
+The Book of Hours The book of hours by the Master(s) of Zweder van Culemborg (public domain)

 Why are the margins so important in illuminated manuscripts?

-If you search online for information about illuminated manuscripts, you will find that many people talk about the “marginalia”.
+If you search online for information about illuminated manuscripts, you will find that many people talk about the 'marginalia'.
 For historians, it is often the details included in these margins that are particularly interesting.

 Creating manuscripts was difficult work.
 Scribes worked long hours, usually in silence, and copying the same text all day long was tedious.
-Therefore, they would often leave personal comments in the margins, such as: “The ink is thin”, “I am very cold”, or more poetically, “As the harbour is welcome to the sailor, so is the last line to the scribe.”
+Therefore, they would often leave personal comments in the margins, such as: 'The ink is thin', 'I am very cold', or more poetically, 'As the harbour is welcome to the sailor, so is the last line to the scribe.'

 Perhaps even more shocking are the small illustrations that appear in the margins of medieval illuminated manuscripts.
 These often included nudity or scenes of a sexual nature, which were very much at odds with the religious content on the page!
 Another common theme in marginalia was illustrations of animals, particularly of animals doing human activities such as baking bread or playing instruments.
 Scholars believe these were often drawn as a form of artistic parody.